 Gail Harrington, Director of Practice Operations for Main Line HealthCare, admits that years of basketball have been tough on her knees.
-But after an ACL reconstruction with orthopedic surgeon David Rubenstein, MD, of the Rothman Institute at Lankenau Medical Center, she was feeling ready to get back on the court.
+But after an ACL reconstruction with orthopaedic surgeon David Rubenstein, MD, of the Rothman Institute at Lankenau Medical Center, she was feeling ready to get back on the court.

 So, as it turns out, was Kate Gardler, a former Saint Joseph's University (SJU) women's basketball player who had recently had her knee replaced by Jess Lonner, MD, of the Rothman Institute at Bryn Mawr Hospital.
 As the two completed their physical therapy, they had an idea: Find a way to get back on their feet and give back to the community.